Mathematical theory of deep learning: Training dynamics for shallow neural networks

 and a dataset of size $m=3$ with $k=5000$ steps of gradient descent and constant step size $h=1/n$.
 Before training, the network's outputs resemble random draws from a Gaussian process with a constant zero mean function.
-Post-training, the outputs show minimal variance at the training points, since they essentially interpolate the data, as can be expected due to Theorem \ref{thm:ntkLC}---specifically \eqref{eq:ntklc2}.
-Outside of the training points, we observe increased variance stemming from the second term in \eqref{eq:limitlinearized}.
+Post-training, the outputs show minimal variance at the training points, since they essentially interpolate the data, as can be expected due to Theorem \ref{thm:ntkLC}, and specifically \eqref{eq:ntklc2}.
+Outside of the training points, we observe increased variance.
 The mean should be close to the ridgeless kernel least squares estimator with kernel $K^{\rm NTK}$ by \eqref{eq:meankls}.

 Figure \ref{fig:ntkrealizationsridge} shows realizations of the network trained with ridge regularization, i.e.\ using the loss function \eqref{eq:settingwiderisk}.
-Initialization and all hyperparameters match those in Figure \ref{fig:ntkrealizations}, with the regularization parameter $\lambda$ set to $0.01$.
+Initialization and all hyperparameters are the same as in Figure \ref{fig:ntkrealizations}, with the regularization parameter $\lambda$ set to $0.01$.
 For a \emph{linear} model, the prediction after training with ridge regularization is expected to exhibit reduced randomness, as the trained model is $O(\lambda)$ close to the ridgeless kernel least-squares estimator (see Section \ref{sec:kernelgd}).
-We emphasize that Theorem \ref{thm:ntkclose}, showing closeness of the trained linearized and full model, does not encompass ridge regularization, however in this example we observe a similar effect.
+We note that Theorem \ref{thm:ntkclose}, showing closeness of the trained linearized and full model, and its analysis do not directly extend to ridge regularization: the regularization term introduces a strong bias towards $\Bnul$.
+Thus the network weights may move outside the NTK regime during training.
+Nonetheless, in this example we observe a similar effect.